 Medical Monitoring Project (MMP)

 The purpose of the Medical Monitoring Project (MMP) is to inform HIV programs and services.
 MMP is funded by the CDC and implemented by health departments across the country.
+Please see the "Reports and articles" section below for the latest MMP data, including an August 2019 publication about injection and sexual practices among people who inject drugs.

 The Medical Monitoring Project (MMP) is a surveillance project designed to produce locally and nationally representative data on people living with HIV/AIDS who are receiving care in the United States.
 Washington state (including Seattle & King County) is one of 23 jurisdictions that are involved in MMP.